RetoHe/visual-analytics-energy-data/README.md

 The final preparation of the data, for the use with altair, happened in the notebooks/main-data-preparation.pynb file.
 The datasets for creating the altair charts were saved into data/melted_data/  and can be used directly with altair.

+## Here a few examples of my visualizations:

 ![Oil Consumption per Continent](img/Oil_Cons_global.png)